underground-software/ILKD_course_materials/procedures.md

 the newline on the last line of the file, etc. A good editor will highlight and/or automatically fix these for you, but git will also detect these when formatting and applying patches.

-You can check for the other whitespace errors by useing `git am <email patch file>` to attempt to apply your patch to the local tree.
+You can check for the other whitespace errors by using `git am <email patch file>` to attempt to apply your patch to the local tree.
 If `git am` prints a warning like this when you apply the patch:

 ```